icerpc/icerpc-ice-csharp-interop/README.md

 </configuration>
 ```

-This `NuGet.config` adds a new package source with the private preview packages for IceRPC C#.
+This `nuget.config` adds a new package source with the private preview packages for IceRPC C#.

 ### Using the IceRPC packages from the source distribution